 The music scene is amazing.
 I think it is a bit too good and a little bit spoiled.
 There is just too much going on.
 What is very interesting with the music scene in Berlin is that it is the only music scene, that takes some chances.
-I think of Atonale music festival, for example.
+I think of Atonal Festival, for example.
 It is not the usual thing, it is more open minded.
-Interestingly enough, tech house music, which is big everywhere, doesn’t really work in Berlin.
-But at the end of the day, you can pretty much get away with everything here.
+At the end of the day, you can pretty much get away with everything here.

 Last but not least: Why did you call you album Endless?

 The music is meant to bring you on a journey that feels timeless.
 If you stop time, the moment becomes endless.
 It is also kind of cool to think that the Tale Of Us is endless.
 I like stories that don’t have an end, and not even a beginning.
 I think of these narratives that take part in somebody’s life, but they don’t have a beginning nor an end.
 Endless is just like that.